 In 1947, the USAAF asked for bids on a new type of aircraft armament system.
 Two separate projects were to be undertaken--the first was to explore the use of a radar-based airborne fire-control system for manned interceptors and the second was to develop a guided air-to-air missile to be carried by later generations of manned interceptors.
 Both contracts were won by the Hughes Aircraft Corporation of Culver City, California.

-The air-to-air missile component of the system was given the designation XF-98, a fighter designation.
-It was assigned the name *Falcon*.
-However, The USAF had second thoughts about giving an unmanned guided missile a fighter designation, and in 1950, the Hughes Falcon air-to-air missile was redesignated GAR-1, the GAR standing for *Guided Aircraft Rocket*.
+The air-to-air missile component of the system was given the Air Material Command designator MX-904 and officially named Falcon.
+The Falcon was initially known as the AAM-A-2 under a joint Army/Navy/Air Force guided missile designation from 1947, but in 1951, the Air Force decided to classify air-to-air and surface-to-air guided missiles as fighters, and AAM-A-2 was redesignated F-98.
+However, The USAF had second thoughts about giving an unmanned guided missile a fighter designation, and in 1955, the Hughes Falcon air-to-air missile was redesignated GAR-1, the GAR standing for *Guided Aircraft Rocket*.

 The Falcon initially operated on the principle of semi-active radar homing, that is, it tracked and homed in on a radar echo reflected back from a target illuminated by a radar set carried in the aircraft that launched the missile.
 The missile did not carry its own radar transmitter.